mpresill/HCMN/README.md

    1. Q: why do we have produced all these samples considering the Lambda independence on limit extraction?
       R: for now we don't really need to analyse all the samples (the request was made just to be sure on the Lambda independence on limit extraction) (=> check efficiency independence on Lambda at some point!)

-- [ ] check FJ scale factors in the rootplizer https://twiki.cern.ch/twiki/bin/viewauth/CMS/JetWtagging why are we not using them??

-- [ ] JER/JEC corrections have to applied to data only? (default option on the present version of the framework)
 - [ ] (add systematics on limit bands with Combine (MATTEO))
 - [ ] (check limits independence on Lambda (MATTEO))
 - [ ] (TTtW bkg estimate MC based (with cross section))